Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Other types of eczema:

-This guide focuses primarily on atopic dermatitis, the most common and challenging form.
+This guide focuses primarily on atopic dermatitis.

 What Causes Eczema?